tenzir/tenzir/web/docs/use/detect/match-threat-intel.md

 ### Bulk Import

-Adding large sets of indicators using `tenzirctl matcher add` does not scale, because the overhead of establishing a connection to the server dwarfs the time it takes to implant the indicator into the corresponding data structure.
-To import large sets of indicators in bulk, use the `tenzirctl matcher import` command.
+Adding large sets of indicators using `tenzir-ctl matcher add` does not scale, because the overhead of establishing a connection to the server dwarfs the time it takes to implant the indicator into the corresponding data structure.
+To import large sets of indicators in bulk, use the `tenzir-ctl matcher import` command.

-The `tenzirctl matcher import` command mirrors the interface of the `tenzirctl import` command.
+The `tenzir-ctl matcher import` command mirrors the interface of the `tenzirctl import` command.
 Instead of importing events into the database, it imports events containing *indicators* and forwards them to selected matchers.
 Let's take a look at an example incovation using the [Pulsedive threat intelligence